TheSilentDefender/ADC_Board_Aramaki_Lab/README.md

 - Open the platform.io side panel and click build.
 This should automatically build with the settings in the configuation file.

 ## How to flash
-- Connect to the board in DFU mode (press the button on the top while you plug in the board)
+- Connect to the board in DFU mode or enter in "d" through serial (press the button on the top while you plug in the board)
 - Assuming you followed the instuctions for building, you can click on build and upload which will automatic flash the board and restart it.
 - If not you can download the bin file and flash it using dfu-util or any other DFU upgrade tool.
-For example, `dfu-util -U firmware.bin`.
+For example, `sudo dfu-util -a 0 -i 0 -s 0x08000000:leave -D firmware.bin`.